Shopko: Shopko Hometown

 In 2012 Shopko acquired Pamida and all former Pamida locations then operated as Shopko Hometown stores.
 Shopko Hometown stores were aimed at smaller communities ranging from 3,000 to 8,000 in population.
 They carried about 70% of the merchandise of Shopko's larger stores.
 The first two stores opened in 2010 in Oconto, Wisconsin and Kewaunee, Wisconsin inside converted Pamida locations.
 In 2015, 20 locations were acquired from the bankrupt ALCO Stores chain, and were converted into Shopko Hometown stores.

 Payless ShoeSource

 In 1999, Shopko signed a contract with Payless ShoeSource, leasing the floorspace to the shoe chain within Shopko stores with prominent front signage, replacing the previous contract with J. Baker, Inc. as the retailer in charge of the discount shoe department.
 The changeover was completed by late June 2000.
-After filing for bankruptcy for the 2nd time, Payless ShoeSource coincidentally closed their stores at the same time Shopko was going out of business.
+After filing for bankruptcy for the second time in February 2019, Payless ShoeSource coincidentally closed its stores at the same time Shopko was also closing.

-Private label brands
+Private-label brands

-Shopko sold an assortment of private label store brand products, primarily in apparel and general merchandise.
-Popular brands include Shopko, Willow Bay, Bailey's Point, NorthCrest, Energy Zone, Soft Sensations, Peanut & Ollie and Green Soda.
+Shopko sold an assortment of private-label store-brand products, primarily in apparel and general merchandise.
+Popular brands included Shopko, Willow Bay, Bailey's Point, NorthCrest, Energy Zone, Soft Sensations, Peanut & Ollie and Green Soda.